D. B. Cooper: Passengers released

-Around 5:24 PST, Captain Scott was informed the parachutes had been delivered to the airport, and notified Cooper they would soon be landing.
-At 5:46 PST, Flight 305 landed at Seattle-Tacoma Airport.
-Scott asked Cooper's permission—and Cooper agreed—to park the aircraft on a partially-lit runway, away from the main terminal.
-Cooper demanded only one representative of the airline could approach the plane with the parachutes and money, and the only entrance and exit would be through the aircraft's front door via the mobile air stairs.
-Northwest Orient's Seattle operations manager, Al Lee, was designated to be the courier who would approach the aircraft with the items Cooper requested.
-To avoid the possibility that Cooper might mistake Lee's airline uniform for that of a law enforcement officer, he changed into civilian clothes for the task.
-With the passengers remaining seated, a ground crew attached the mobile staircase.
-Per Cooper's directive, Mucklow exited the aircraft through the front door, and retrieved the ransom money.
-When Mucklow returned, she carried the money bag past the seated passengers to Cooper, seated in the last row.
+Around 5:24 PST, Scott was informed the parachutes had been delivered to Sea-Tac and notified Cooper they would be landing soon.
+At 5:46 PST, Flight 305 landed at Sea-Tac.
+With Cooper's permission, Scott parked the aircraft on a partially-lit runway, away from the main terminal.
+Cooper demanded only one representative of the airline approach the plane with the parachutes and money, and the only entrance and exit would be through the aircraft's front door via mobile stairs.

+Northwest's Seattle operations manager, Al Lee, was designated to be the courier.
+To avoid the possibility Cooper might mistake Lee's airline uniform for a law enforcement officer, he changed into civilian clothes for the task.
+With the passengers remaining seated, a ground crew attached a mobile stair.
+Per Cooper's directive, Mucklow exited the aircraft through the front door and retrieved the ransom money.
+When she returned, she carried the money bag past the seated passengers to Cooper in the last row.

 Cooper then agreed to release the passengers.
-As the passengers debarked, Cooper inspected the money.
-In an attempt to break the tension, Mucklow jokingly asked Cooper if she could have some of the money.
-Cooper readily agreed, handed Mucklow a packet of bills, but she immediately returned the money and explained accepting gratuities was against company policy.
-Mucklow said Cooper had tried to tip her and the other two flight attendants earlier in the flight with money from his own pocket, but they, too, had declined, citing the company policy.
+As they disembarked, Cooper inspected the money.
+In an attempt to break the tension, Mucklow jokingly asked Cooper if she could have some of it.
+Cooper readily agreed and handed her a packet of bills, but she immediately returned the money and explained accepting gratuities was against company policy.
+She said Cooper had tried to tip her and the other two flight attendants earlier in the flight with money from his pocket, but they had each declined, citing the policy.

-With the passengers safely debarked, only Cooper and the six crew members remained aboard Flight 305.
-In accordance with Cooper's demands, Mucklow made three trips outside the aircraft to retrieve the parachutes, and brought them to Cooper in the rear of the plane.
+With the passengers safely disembarked, only Cooper and the six crew members remained aboard.
+In accordance with Cooper's demands, Mucklow made three trips outside the aircraft to retrieve the parachutes, which she brought to him in the rear of the plane.
 While Mucklow brought aboard the parachutes, Schaffner asked Cooper if she could retrieve her purse, stored in a compartment behind his seat.
-Cooper agreed and told Schaffner, "I won't bite you."
-Flight attendant Alice Hancock then asked Cooper if the flight attendants could leave, to which Cooper replied, "Whatever you girls would like," so Hancock and Schaffner debarked.
+Cooper agreed and told her, "I won't bite you."
+Flight attendant Hancock then asked Cooper if the flight attendants could leave, to which he replied, "Whatever you girls would like," so Hancock and Schaffner disembarked.
 When Mucklow brought the final parachute to Cooper, she gave him printed instructions for using the parachutes, but Cooper said he didn't need them.